linuxfoundation/lf-podcast/README.md

 ## How users can get started with the project

-The easiest way to keep track of the project is through subscription to the podcast series (TBD).
-You will be notified of new podcasts, which will be distributed on all major podcast networks
+The easiest way to keep track of the project is through subscription to the podcast series on your favorite podcast platform.
+You will be notified of new podcasts, which will be distributed on all major podcast platforms.

 ## Where users can get help with your project

 Questions and comments are welcome, especially suggestions for upcoming shows.
+Add a pull request to the show's GitHub project.

 ## Who maintains and contributes to the project